kshutkin/slimlib/store/README.md

 - `ctx(callback)` - Runs callback in scope context, returns `ctx` for chaining
 - `ctx()` - Disposes scope and all tracked effects, returns `undefined`

+**Note:** All operations on a disposed scope are safe no-ops.
+Disposing multiple times, extending, or registering cleanup handlers after disposal will silently do nothing.
+Cleanup handlers only run once.

 ##### Hierarchical Scopes

 Scopes can be nested.
 When a parent scope is disposed, all child scopes are also disposed: